shlinkio/shlink-web-client-angularjs/README.md

 # shlink-web-client

-An Angular JS client application for shlinkio/shlink
+An AngularJS-powered client application for shlinkio/shlink